frantgn90/ammm-project/README.md

-The heuristics part for the AMMM Project.
+AMMM Project for winter semester 2016.